Archaellum: History

-The first observations of what is now known to be the archaellum took possibly place more than 100 years ago, even before the identification of the archaea.
-Archaea were identified initially in 1977 by Carl Woese and George E. Fox, and the three-domain of life (Eucarya, Archaea, and Bacteria) was proposed 10 years later.
-Also during the 1970s it was suggested for the first time that the proteins that compose the archaellum filament are distinct from those that assemble into the flagella filament, although convincing data was still lacking.
-In the next decade, it became apparent that all archaella thus far studied possessed some "strange" features, such as the heavy presence of glycosylation in archaellins (that is, the monomers that form the archaella filament), a discovery helped by the cloning of the first archaellins.The "strangeness" of archaella was confirmed in the late 1990s, when the first genome sequences of archaeal species were published, namely those of Methanocaldococcus jannaschii in 1996, Archaeoglobus fulgidus in 1997, and Pyrococcus horikoshii in 1998.
-Although genes of archaellins were identified all these three genomes, it was not possible to identify any gene homolog to those involved in flagellation.
+The first observations of what is now known to be the archaellum possibly occurred more than 100 years ago, even before the identification of the archaea.
+Archaea initially were identified in 1977 by Carl Woese and George E. Fox, and the three-domain of life (Eucarya, Archaea, and Bacteria) was proposed 10 years later.
+Also, during the 1970s, it was suggested for the first time that the proteins that compose the archaellum filament are distinct from those that assemble into the flagellum filament, although convincing data was still lacking.
+In the next decade, it became apparent that all archaella thus far studied possessed some "strange" features, such as the heavy presence of glycosylation in archaellins (that is, the monomers that form the archaella filament), a discovery helped by the cloning of the first archaellins.
+The "strangeness" of archaella was confirmed in the late 1990s, when the first genome sequences of archaeal species were published, namely those of Methanocaldococcus jannaschii in 1996, Archaeoglobus fulgidus in 1997, and Pyrococcus horikoshii in 1998.
+Although genes of archaellins were identified in all these three genomes, it was not possible to identify any gene homolog to those involved in flagella.
 Besides the evidence that the archaellum is not related to the flagellum, it was also during this time that the similarities between archaella and type iv pili (T4P) became clearer.
-One of the clearer evidences at the time was the observation that archaellins are synthesised in the cytoplasm as pre-proteins, with a signal peptide that needs to be cleaved prior to their insertion, presumably at the base of the growing archaellar filament.
-Flagellins, on the other hand, are not synthesised as pre-proteins.
-Rather, these proteins are synthesised in a mature state, and they travel to the lumen of the flagellar filament (which is therefore hollow) and assemble at its tip.
-It was based on the similarities between archaella and type IV pili that in 1996 the first proposal for how archaella assemble was published.
+One of the clearer evidences at the time was the observation that archaellins are synthesized in the cytoplasm as pre-proteins, with a signal peptide that needs to be cleaved prior to their insertion, presumably at the base of the growing archaellar filament.
+Flagellins, on the other hand, are not synthesized as pre-proteins; rather, these proteins are synthesized in a mature state, and they travel to the lumen of the flagellar filament (which is hollow) and assemble at its tip.
+Based on the similarities between archaella and type IV pili, in 1996 the first proposal for how archaella assemble was published.
 The next decade saw significant advances in the understanding of archaella.
 The enzyme responsible for the cleavage of the signal peptide was identified, and so were the other genes thought to be part of the archaella operon (now arl cluster).
 Interestingly, it was also during this period that the archaella from the euryarchaeon Halobacterium salinarum was shown to be powered by ATP hydrolysis.
-Although the similarities between T4P and archaella suggested that ATP hydrolysis could power this organelle, this discovery identified another major difference between archaella and flagella, as the latter are powered by a cation pump.
-This time also saw some of the initial research on chemotaxis in archaea, although the initial analyses of archaeal genomes had already suggested that these organisms possess a bacteria-like chemotaxis system.
-Interestingly, despite having different motors, archaea and bacteria have remarkably similar chemotactic machineries.
+Although the similarities between T4P and archaella suggested that ATP hydrolysis could power this organelle, this discovery identified another major difference between archaella and flagella, as flagella are powered by a cation pump.
+This period of time also saw some of the initial research on chemotaxis in archaea, although the initial analyses of archaeal genomes had already suggested that these organisms possess a bacteria-like chemotaxis system.
+Despite having different motors, archaea and bacteria have remarkably similar chemotactic machineries.